patternfly/patternfly-org/packages/v4/src/content/design-guidelines/charts/donut-utilization-chart/donut-utilization-chart.md

 id: Donut utilization chart
 section: charts
 ---
-A **Donut utlization chart** is a donut chart used specifically to show utilization metrics.
+A **donut utlization chart** is a donut chart used specifically to show utilization metrics.

 ## Usage
 ### Donut chart - Utilization